segmentio/segment-docs/src/connections/reverse-etl/manage-retl.md

     - **Reverse ETL sync partial success**: Receive a notification when your Reverse ETL sync is partially successful.
 4. Select one or more of the following alert options:
     - **Enable email notifications**: Enter an email address or alias that should receive alerts.
-    - **Enable Slack notifications**: Enter a Webhook URL and Slack channel name.
+    - **Enable Slack notifications**: Enter a webhook URL and Slack channel name.
     - **Enable in-app notifications**: Select this option to see an in-app notification.
 5. Click **Create alert**.